Blackboard Ultra Course View Faculty Quick Start Guide

 To create a Learning Module, click on the + button anywhere on your Course Content page.
 Select Create and then select Learning Module.

-Give your Learning Module a name, decide whether to make it visible to students, a short description, decide whether to force sequence, and add an image to personalize your module.
+Give your Learning Module a name and decide whether to make it visible to students.
+You have the option to write a short text-only description (maximum 750 characters) and decide whether to force sequence.
+You may also personalize your module by uploading an image or using a stock image from Unsplash.
 Click Save to save your changes.

-For more information go to the Create Learning Modules support page or watch the Create Learning Modules tutorial video.
+For more information refer to the Create Learning Modules support page or watch the Create Learning Modules tutorial video.

 Create Folders